pheelwell/skoria-site/src/garden/Meta/Note Structure Guidelines.md

 - `status`: Indicates the level of completion or development of the note.
 The categories are:
   - `seed`: A basic idea or concept that needs further development.
 This topic is up for grabs.
   - `sprout`: A developed concept with some fleshed-out details.
 Talk to the owner before working on it.
-  - `tree`: A fully developed and detailed note, that is deeply rooted into your campain, many secrets exist under the surface.
+  - `tree`: A fully developed and detailed note, that is deeply rooted into your campaign, many secrets exist under the surface.
   - `willow`: a deprecated note that needs trimming or is outdated.

-## Formatting
+# Formatting

 It is a good idea to follow this guideline for writing notes:

 - Start with a flavor Text
-- Use h1 for chapters- Use h2 for sub-chapters or sections within a chapter
+- Use h1 for chaptersUse h2 for sub-chapters or sections within a chapter
 - Use h3 for sub-sections within a section
 - Use bullet points or numbered lists for organizing information and details
 - Use bold and italic text to emphasize important points or keywords